cjdbarlow/Part-One/pain.md

     Pain perception occurs in the somatosensory cortex.

 ##Neuropathic Pain
-Pain caused by a lesion of the somatosensory system, rather than a stimulus itself.
-A variety of different mechanisms exist:
+Pain due to a lesion of the somatosensory system, rather than a stimulus itself.
+Neuropathic pain is divided into:
 * Central neuropathic pain
 From CNS injury, e.g. spinal cord injury or multiple sclerosis.
 * Peripheral neuropathic pain